drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 </table>
 <br>

-**To store, manage, and analyze data using MongoDB, the following steps can be taken:**
+<b>To store, manage, and analyze data using MongoDB, the following steps can be taken:</b>

 <table align=center>
   <tr>